miheer-diwan/Structure-from-Motion/README.md

 # Structure-from-Motion
-This project implements a Structure from Motion pipeline for obtaining monocular camera poses w.r.t the scene and reconstructing a 3D scene.
+This project implements a Structure from Motion pipeline for obtaining monocular camera poses in a given scene and reconstructing a 3D scene by leveraging Epipolar geometry.

 Please refer to the [Report](Report.pdf) for implementation details: